HOME

 My gaming life began the same way as many children of the 80s, with Pong, and later with Nintendo.
 (Super Mario Bros.
 3 is my favorite game of all time.)
 Due to my extreme early geekdom (see my computer biography), I also got into PC gaming at an early age.
 Like most children of the 80s, it was all about Oregon Trail and Carmen Sandiego.

 With the age of CD-ROMs of course the first game I got was Myst.
 I enjoyed the 90s immensely for the popularity of simulation games, both of the SimCity variety and the Janes combat sims and others.
-It's really too bad that genre has pretty much died off.
+It's really too bad that genre has pretty much died off or been dumbed down for casual gamers.

 The Mac Years in the Desert

 My gaming life took a turn when I became a Mac user, as obviously Mac gaming sucks.
-Nowadays that's not a problem at all as Intel Macs run Windows quite well, but back then it was a big setback.
+Nowadays that's not a problem at all as Intel Macs run Windows quite well, but back then it was a big setback, and for several years I focused my gaming much more on consoles (primarily the PS2) because I didn't have a computer capable of running the latest games.

 It was during this time that I first got broadband, and wanted to play an MMO.
-The only one for Mac that appealed to me was WWII Online (now called Battleground Europe), which I still play to this day, on Windows -- even when I'm playing on my Mac.
-My gamename is Dover, and I play for the Axis.
+The only one for Mac that appealed to me was WWII Online (now called Battleground Europe), which I have been subscribed to continuously since 2003, and continued to play on Windows, on my Mac.
+My gamename is Dover, and I play for the Axis, but I haven't been playing much at all since around 2009.

 My Gaming Rig